CHRlSTOPHER/Panda3DKitchen/README.md

 Hello and welcome to the kitchen!
 Let's cook something good!

-*No assets from external sources are included in this repo, but you can link up the directory of external sources in files.json.
-It will automatically add the directory to the model-path.*
+*Folders with custom assets can be linked by adding the directory to the "external-resources" list in json/files.json.*

 | Adjustable Keybinds | Description                            |